omercankoc/swift-handbook/Sources/Fundamentals/Extension.md

 ## Extension

-Extensions add new functionality to an existing class, structure, enumeration, or protocol type.
-This includes the ability to extend types for which you don’t have access to the original source code (known as retroactive modeling).
-Extensions are similar to categories in Objective-C. (Unlike Objective-C categories, Swift extensions don’t have names.)
+[EN] Extensions add new functionality to an existing class, structure, enumeration, or protocol type.
+This includes the ability to extend types for which you don’t have access to the original source code.

+[TR] Mevcut bir sınıfa, yapıya, numaralandırmaya veya protokol türüne yeni işlevler ekler.
+Kaynak koduna erişiminizin olmadığı türleri genişletme yeteneğini de içerir.

 - Extension for Variables
 ```swift